JOHN DUDGEON

 He was probably from County Derry or County Antrim,

-northern counties of present day North Ireland.
+the two northern counties of present day North Ireland.

-About 1714 he
+About 1714 he married Catherine Caldwell,

-sister to John
+sister to John Caldwell.

 In 1727 the family immigrated to America with a large

-The group consisted of John
+family group.
+The group consisted of John & Margaret Caldwell,

-Margaret Caldwell, their five children, their two
+their five children, their two brother-in-laws and their

-Dudgeon and Margaret's sisters family, the Daughertys.
+Margaret's sisters family, the Daughertys.

 They

-at New Castle
+landed at New

-Delaware on Dec 10, 1727.
-We believe the Dudgeon family had at
+Castle Delaware on Dec 10, 1727.
+We believe

-children when they made this voyage.
+had at least three children when they made this voyage.

 John Caldwell was

-of the group and settled them in Chestnut
+the leader of the group and settled them in Chestnut

 Level, Lancaster County, Pennsylvania.
 It is found in

-the Susquehanna
+county near the Susquehanna River.

 While I have no documentation to support the